Monitor and Troubleshoot Long-Running File IQ Scan and Aggregation Jobs

 For more information on using this panel to monitor the progress of the current scan, refer to the System Status Dashboard documentation.

-Service Support Dashboard
+Use the Service Support Dashboard

 For more information on using this panel to monitor the progress of the current scan, refer to the Service Support Dashboard documentation.